AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md

   </tr>
   <tr>
    <td role="rowheader">Service name</td>
-   <td>Select the type of Adobe Campaign Classic record you want to create.</td>
+   <td>Select the service that you want to subscribe to or unsubscribe from.</td>
   </tr>
   <tr>
    <td role="rowheader">Recipient email address </td>